 Jim Blackketter served as Vice President and Director of Strategic Planning of Inmont Corporation of New York, Corporate Vice President and General Manager of lnmont’s RBH division in New Jersey, and Director of the printing ink division of BASF in Canada.

 Mr. Blackketter and his wife, Gini, moved to Kent in 1991 and owned Kent’s House of Books for 23 years.
-He is a Board member for the Kent Community Fund and for the Northwest Connecticut Community Foundation, where is a member of the Executive Committee.
+He is a Board member for the Kent Community Fund.

-Jim is Co-President of the Library Board and works with the Car Raffle, Development, and Endowment Committees.
+Jim works with the Car Raffle, Development, and Endowment Committees.

 She was a technical illustrator for several years, both full time and then as a freelancer.
 For 10 years, she assisted her husband, Marc, in running Aeroplan, Inc., a worldwide charter aircraft brokerage.
 She then sold real estate for three years before becoming associated with the Kent Library as a Board member and eager volunteer, a cause still dear to her heart.